TaniCorn/TanapatOutplayTest/README.md

 # TanapatOutplayTest
  Tanapat Somrid application remote test for Outplay Entertainment.

+ Below has been a log of my entire process, from the planning stage, to work logs, to the tasks themselves, and to the retrospect of the tasks.

 # Planning
 I'll be outlining my intial plans in the readme before getting to work on the development.
 This is to plan for the time that I have, follow a standard for github, and be an easy reference for myself when thinking of how I want to complete this test.